yihui/knitr-talks/demo/Demo-JJ.md

 - Code chunks as first class entities
     - Navigation
     - Collapse and expand
-    - Insert chunk
-    - Chunk option completion

-- Options/knitr
-  - Show global option to use knitr
-  - Note that this can be set globally, per-project, and per-file
-  - All of the features I just showed work with Sweave and knitr

 ## Demo: R Markdown in RStudio

 - Open Rmarkdown.Rmd file